syncfusion-content/winui-docs/winui/SfColorPalatte/Getting-Started.md

 ![SfColorPalette with recently used color items](Getting-Started_images/Recentcolors.png)

-## Choosing a color from MoreColor window
+## Choosing a color from MoreColor dialog

 If you want to choose a color that is not available in palette, click the more color button and select the color from color spectrums and click the `Ok` button.